 The simulation shows how the sea and the coasts are connected by ocean movements such as tides, winds and currents.

-Users choose a map and drop virtual plastic into the water.
-The simulation tracks the movement of up to 100 pieces of plastic for 30 days or until they are all beached.
+Users choose a spot anywhere along the New Zealand coastline and drop virtual plastic into the water.
+The simulation tracks the movement of up to 30 pieces of plastic for 30 days or until they are all beached.
 It shows where and when the plastic reaches coastal beaches or mudflats or if ocean movements carry it out into the sea.
 You can click on individual pieces to see how far they’ve travelled and their average speed.

 Ocean Plastic Simulator includes an interactive panel with information about: